protonet is a private cloud server. A few local browser-based design hacks can boost usability and delight in using the system.

 As a protonet admin you can simply customize the user interface of your protonet box (build 99).
 Go to Settings - Personalize and copy'n'paste the styles into the textfield at "Your own CSS".
 Re-login and you are done!

-Below are the some hits to apply the design hacks in your local browser for any protonet interface.
+In case you are not an admin, you can apply the design hacks in your local browser for any protonet interface.

 There is more under construction.
 I'll update the design hacks if you pay with a tweet or if you share your feedback below.